openvinotoolkit/open_model_zoo/models/intel/smartlab-sequence-modelling-0001/README.md

 ## Inputs
 The inputs to the network are feature vectors at each video frame, which should be the output of feature extraction network, such as [i3d-rgb](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/i3d-rgb-tf) and [resnet-50](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/resnet-50-tf), and feature outputs of the previous frame.

-You can check the i3d-rgb and smartlab-sequence-modelling-0001 usage in [smartlab demo](https://github.com/openvinotoolkit/open_model_zoo/tree/master/demos/smartlab_demo/python/README.md).
+You can check the i3d-rgb and smartlab-sequence-modelling-0001 usage in demos/smartlab_demo/

 1. Input feature, name: `input`, shape: `1, 2048, 24`, format: `B, W, H`, where: